retostauffer/python-colorspace/source/articles/color_spaces.rst

 Color models that are (or try to be) perceptually-based are displayed with circles and models that are not are displayed with rectangles.
-The corresponding classes and eponymous class constructors in colorspace are:
+The corresponding classes in colorspace are:

 * :py:class:`RGB`